-The Trust's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Trust's reputation.
-The Trust monitors forecasted liquidity requirements to ensure can meet operational needs through sufficient availability of both cash and credit facility capacity, while also ensuring Alaris is able to meet its financial covenants related to debt agreements.
+The Trust's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Trust's reputation.
+The Trust monitors forecasted liquidity requirements to ensure it can meet operational needs through sufficient availability of both cash and credit facility capacity, while also ensuring Alaris is able to meet its financial covenants related to debt agreements.

-Typically the Trust ensures that it has sufficient cash on hand to meet expected operational expenses for a period of 30 days, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted.
-In addition, the Trust maintains a \$450 million, revolving credit facility maturing in 2026, and has \$190.6 million balance drawn at June 30, 2023 (\$219.1 million at December 31, 2022).
+Typically the Trust ensures that it has sufficient cash on hand to meet expected operational expenses for a period of 30 to 90 days, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted.
+In addition, the Trust maintains a \$450 million revolving credit facility maturing in 2026, and has \$265.0 million drawn at September 30, 2023 (\$219.1 million at December 31, 2022).

-2. Statement of compliance (continued)
+2. Statement of compliance (continued):

-As a result of the Convertible Debentures becoming due June 30, 2024, they are now classified as current and as of June 30, 2023, current liabilities totaled \$119.4 million and current assets totaled \$39.5 million, resulting in a working capital deficit of \$79.9 million.
-The Trust expects to be able to meet all of its obligations, including the repayment or settlement of the convertible debentures as they become due utilizing some or all of the following sources of liquidity: (i) cash on hand of \$20,237, (ii) cashflows generated from operations, (iii) current credit facilities under the stipulated terms of the agreement, of which the total drawn on the senior debt facility which as of June 30, 2023, has the capacity to draw up to an additional \$259.4 million, (iv) refinancing or amendments to current credit facilities, (v) issuance of common shares, subject to market conditions, and (vi) alternative financing.
-The Trust expects to meet all its current obligations as they become due utilizing the sources of liquidity that are available to the Trust.
+As the Convertible Debentures mature on June 30, 2024, they are classified as current.
+As of September 30, 2023, current liabilities totaled \$123.2 million and current assets totaled \$45.5 million, resulting in a working capital deficit of \$77.7 million.
+The Trust expects to be able to meet all of its obligations as they become due, including the repayment or settlement of the convertible debentures as they become due by utilizing some or all of the following sources of liquidity: (i) cash on hand of \$17.3 million, (ii) cashflows generated from operations, (iii) current credit facilities under the stipulated terms of the agreement, (iv) refinancing or amendments to current credit facilities, (v) issuance of common shares, subject to market conditions, and (vi) alternative financing.

-(d) Use of estimates and judgments
+(e) Use of estimates and judgments